aws-greengrass/aws-greengrass-shadow-manager/README.md

 ### Notes
 - For Shadow manager 2.1 synchronize configuration supports both data types for syncing shadows.
 The sync configuration can either be a `map` or a `list`.
+Both the `map` and `list` thing shadow configurations will be merged.
 The map approach is preferred since this allows the customers to use the deployment `merge` command to add in new shadows to sync.

 ## Security